Radar

 in England.
 It's not just the military who use radar, however.
 Most

-civilian airplanes and larger boats and ships now have radar too as a
+civilian airplanes and larger boats and ships now have radar too.

 scanning dish to help air traffic controllers guide planes in and out,